mills32/GAMEBOY-GAMES-LUNA-AND-SPACEBALL/README.md

 # GB DEMOS
-Here I stored some games that are using ZGB Engine and a MEGADEMO containing a lot of scenes in GBDK.
+Here I stored some games that are using ZGB Engine in GBDK.

 They are working in both DMG and GBC, But they work much better in GBC.